uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 #### Cluster node as special citizens in the minion domain

 All systems add-on types will be disabled for installation, except for the Monitoring add-on.
+Monitoring a cluster is out of scope for this RFC.

 When deleting a system, a cleanup of salt-minion must not be done (requested by SES).

 All other actions will be inhibited by the system lock and will require special handling by being implemented in the cluster provider manager level.